SIDS

 The exact cause of SIDS is unknown.
 The requirement of a combination of factors including a specific underlying susceptibility, a specific time in development, and an environmental stressor has been proposed.
 These environmental stressors may include sleeping on the stomach or side, overheating, and exposure to tobacco smoke.
 Accidental suffocation from bed sharing (also known as co-sleeping) or soft objects may also play a role.
-Another risk factor is being born before 39 weeks of gestation.
+Another risk factor is being born before 37 weeks of gestation.
+Between 1% and 5% of SIDS cases are estimated to be misidentified infanticides caused by intentional suffocation.
 SIDS makes up about 80% of sudden and unexpected infant deaths (SUIDs).
 The other 20% of cases are often caused by infections, genetic disorders, and heart problems.
-While child abuse in the form of intentional suffocation may be misdiagnosed as SIDS, this is believed to make up less than 5% of sudden death cases.

-The most effective method of reducing the risk of SIDS is putting a child less than one year old on their back to sleep.
+The most effective method of reducing the risk of SIDS is putting a child less than one-year-old on their back to sleep.
 Other measures include a firm mattress separate from but close to caregivers, no loose bedding, a relatively cool sleeping environment, using a pacifier, and avoiding exposure to tobacco smoke.
-Breastfeeding and immunization may also be preventive.
+Breastfeeding and immunization may also be preventative.
 Measures not shown to be useful include positioning devices and baby monitors.
 Evidence is not sufficient for the use of fans.
-Grief support for families affected by SIDS is important, as the death of the infant is sudden, without witnesses, and often associated with an investigation.
+Grief support for families affected by SIDS is important, as the death of the infant is unexpected, unexplained, and can cause suspicion that the infant may have been intentionally harmed.

 Rates of SIDS vary nearly tenfold in developed countries from one in a thousand to one in ten thousand.
 Globally, it resulted in about 19,200 deaths in 2015, down from 22,000 deaths in 1990.
 SIDS was the third leading cause of death in children less than one year old in the United States in 2011.
 It is the most common cause of death between one month and one year of age.
 About 90% of cases happen before six months of age, with it being most frequent between two months and four months of age.
 It is more common in boys than girls.
-Rates of SIDS have decreased in areas with "safe sleep" campaigns by up to 80%.
+Rates of SIDS have decreased by up to 80% in areas with "Safe to Sleep" campaigns.

 Definition

-The syndrome only applies to infants under one.
+The syndrome applies only to infants under one year of age.
 SIDS is a diagnosis of exclusion and should be applied to only those cases in which an infant's death is sudden and unexpected, and remains unexplained after the performance of an adequate postmortem investigation, including: